libero/editor/README.md

 ## Contributing to Libero Editor

-_Guides for making feature requests and design suggestions_
+Guides for making feature requests and design suggestions.

 ### Feature Requests